arjenv/omxtx/README.md

-omxtx
+omxtxres
 =====

 This is a simple proof-of-concept OpenMAX transcoder for the Raspberry Pi.

+Forked from the original omxtx.c added resizer functionality and pixel aspectratio

-See the warnings in the comments at the top of omxtx.c
+See the warnings in the comments at the top of omxtxres.c

 Copyright